2008 Cook County State's Attorney election: Campaigning in the Democratic primary

 No front-runner emerged from the crowded field, resulting in a tense campaign in which each of the candidates critiqued the rest of the field.

 The rest of the candidates criticized both Alvarez and Milan, who had worked as deputies under incumbent State's Attorney Divine, for wrongful convictions by the State's Attorney office and for the office's failure to bring criminal charges against Jon Burge (a Chicago Police Department commander who tortured criminal suspects into making confessions.
 Allen characterized Alvarez's candidacy as promising to continue the status quo of the department that had generated these and other scandals.
 Alvarez refuted the implication that she was connected to the scandals and status quo of the office, claiming, "despite being a 21-year prosecutor, I am not the status quo."

 Alvarez characterized her top opponents (Allen, Brookins, Sufferdin) as political insiders who were likely to be tempted to use the office of State's Attorney to punish political rivals and shield corrupt political allies.
 All three were far more integrated into local politics than Alvarez, holding elected offices.
 Alvarez characterized their candidacies as posing the, "true danger in handing [the office of State's Attorney] over to someone who will make charging decisions for political reasons".

-Sufferdin sought to position himself himself as a candidate aligned with reform efforts, and received the endorsement of several prominent local liberals (including Congressman Jesse Jackson Jr. and fellow County Board member Forrest Claypool).
+Sufferdin sought to position himself as a candidate aligned with reform efforts, and received the endorsement of several prominent local liberals (including Congressman Jesse Jackson Jr. and fellow County Board member Forrest Claypool).
 However, his opponents claimed that his alignment with reform was a hallow facade, noting that Sufferdin had previously worked as a lobbyist for the tobacco industry and casino industry.

 Alvarez benefited from the an endorsement by Chicago's police union, the Fraternal Order of Police Lodge #7.
 The Fraternal Order of Police criticized Sufferdin, seizing on his representation in the 1970s of a client that had been seeking early release from prison after being convicted of murdering a police officer.

 Brookins, himself African-American, centered his candidacy on the view that Cook County's criminal justice system had mistreated Black people.
 His candidacy received the endorsement of noted civil rights activist Jesse Jackson Sr.

 During the primary, a large portion of Alvarez's campaigns funds were from $640,000 in loans given to her committee by her husband (a gynecologist and obstetrician).

 Alvarez expressed her belief that the differentiator of her gender and hispanic ethnicity played a role in benefiting her campaign for the nomination, but also believed that her professional experience as a prosecutor was a major factor in her success.